paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-Right, so now we have our menu display down, in order to get some interactivity, we need to be able to...
+Right, so now we have our menu display down, but in order to get some interactivity, we need to be able to...

 ---
 [.slidenumber-style: #FFFFFF]

-# [fit] Subscribe to
+# [fit] *Subscribe to*
-# [fit] *Mouse Clicks*
+# [fit] MOUSE CLICKS

 ^
 ...subscribe to mouse clicks.